B. J. Johnson (American football)

-Brandon Willis "B. J." Johnson (born 1982) is a former American football wide receiver.
+Brandon Willis "B. J." Johnson (born August 4, 1982) is an American former football wide receiver.
 He played college football for the Texas Longhorns and was signed by the Denver Broncos of the National Football League (NFL) as an undrafted free agent in 2004.
 After an injury-plagued season he was released and later signed with the Tampa Bay Buccaneers before being released again before the 2006 season.

 College football

 Johnson was recruited out of South Grand Prairie High School, where he was regarded as the top college prospect in the state and the top WR prospect in the country. he helped his team make it to the state semi-finals in his senior year.
 Johnson caught 71 passes that season for 1,749 yards and 20 touchdowns.
 In three seasons and 42 games as a starter, Johnson had 135 catches for 3,059 yards and 42 touchdowns.
 Johnson was heavily recruited and chose to attend Texas.

 He was a Texas player from 2000 to 2003.
 He scored 16 touchdowns on 152 receptions for 2,389 yards.